cglatot/PokeManager/README.md

 It does 4 things:

-1. Allows you to view all your Pokemon and their stats (CP and IVs)
+1. Allows you to view all your Pokemon and their stats (CP, IVs, and Moves)
-  1. It also groups / sorts alphabetically, and then by IV%
+  1. It groups / sorts alphabetically, and then by IV%
-  2. It also colour codes based on the IV% (Green for >75, Yellow for >50, White for the rest)
+  2. It colour codes based on the IV% (Green for >75, Yellow for >50, White for the rest)
 2. Allows you to view how many of each Pokemon you have, as well as how many candies you have for that Pokemon
   1. It also shows how many you can evolve
   2. At the bottom of the list it will show you how many "base" Pokemon you can evolve.
 That is, those Pokemon that are tier 1 evolves only.